UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Ann_Hardy.md

 involved in computing, the challenges facing women in the computing field from the 1950s to today, and the joys of a career in computing.
-She also describes her work on her early computer programs like [FORTRAN](/FORTRAN "FORTRAN") and OCTOPUS, and the growth of computer networks.
+She also describes her work on her early computer programs like FORTRAN(FORTRAN "FORTRAN") and OCTOPUS, and the growth of computer networks.

 ## About the Interview